jblairpdx/GIScience_I/labs/lab_2.md

 3. For which of the four maps you created is it appropriate to include a north arrow as the direction indicator?
 Briefly describe (1-2 sentences) why a north arrow would not be appropriate for the other maps.
 4. For which of the four maps you created is it appropriate to include an indicator of scale (bar or text-ratio).
 Briefly describe (1-2 sentences) how a map reader would understand or interpret scale in the other maps.
 5. For each of the two datasets, (state of Oregon and countries of the world), which of the projections/coordinate systems used in the lab (unprojected geographic coordinates or Lambert Conformal Conic) would you use for making maps similar in scale and extent to the ones you created here?
 Briefly (1-2 sentences) describe why.

-TODO: This may be handy for Lab1 or here: https://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/quick-ways-to-navigate-data-frames-and-layouts.htm